 Gold Country Roasters

-This deliciously sweet coffee has crisp acidity with a balanced, medium smooth body, and pleasant citrus notes.
-Grown in the famed Tarrazu growing region in the Western Central Valley of Costa Rica by small to medium sized growers, and processed by Beneficio La Eva, in the town of Sarchi near San José.
+This deliciously sweet coffee has crisp citrus acidity with a balanced, medium smooth body, and notes of black current, tart green apples, cherry cola and graham cracker.
 Enjoy it for breakfast for a nice wake up!

 The “roast level” of a coffee is just one of many factors that determine how your coffee will taste in the cup.
 Other elements include the coffee varietal, country of origin, microclimate in which the coffee is grown, green processing method (wet or dry), roasting method or roast profile, freshness of the roasted coffee, grind and brewing method.
 However, the roast level will give you a good overall sense of what sort of taste profile to expect from a particular coffee and is often a good place to start when choosing your beans.
 When selecting specialty coffee beans, you will find various descriptions of the “roast level.”
 You might see a confusing array of terms such as Blonde, Light, Medium, Dark, City, Vienna, French or Italian Roast.
 The terminology can vary by geographic region, and West Coast roasters often use different terminology than Midwest or East Coast Roasters.
 To further confuse things, there is no industry standardization and every artisan roaster has their own interpretation of what these various terms mean - one roaster’s “Light” roast may be another roaster’s “Medium,” another roaster’s “Medium” roast may be called a “Dark” roast elsewhere.
 In order to help you navigate the confusing world of roast terminology and select the best GCR coffee for your personal taste preferences, we offer this primer on coffee roast levels along with an explanation of how to select Gold Country Roasters’ coffees.
 We have developed our own rating system to help you readily identify the relative roast level of each of our coffees.
 Each coffee is assigned a “Bean Meter” rating from 1-9, with 1 being the lightest roast coffee that we offer, and a 9 being the darkest.
 Ratings of 1-3 are Light Roasts; 4-6 are Medium Roasts; and 7-9 are Dark Roasts.
 Keep reading to learn more about the flavor characteristics of these different roast levels, and recommendations for GCR coffees in each category.